-Please note the Book of Kells is currently closed in response to Covid-19 and based on the latest Irish Government directive.
-For the most up to date information regarding reopening dates and opening hours click here.
+The Book of Kells re-opened to the public on the 10th of August 2020.
+For the most up to date information regarding opening hours and ticket prices please click here.

 Located within the Old Library at Trinity College, The Book of Kells is a must-see on your Dublin itinerary.
 The 9th-century book is one of Ireland’s greatest cultural treasures, as well as one of the world’s most famous medieval manuscripts.
 If you want to see The Book of Kells during your visit to Ireland, then The Beacon Hotel's convenient location will be perfect for your Dublin city break.

 The Book of Kells contains the four Gospels of the New Testament in Latin, combined with various prefatory texts and tables written on vellum (calfskin).
 The date and place of origin of the book is a great controversy, but it is thought to have been written close to the year 800.
 The earliest reference of the book comes from the Annals of Ulster who described the book as “the chief treasure of the western world”.
 Having endured multiple Viking raids, and even being stolen in 1006, it is unknown how the book survived to this day.

 After having remained in Kells until 1654, the book was moved to Trinity College Dublin in 1661.
 It has been on display in the Old Library from the mid-19th century.
 Four volumes are available for viewing, two of which can be seen normally: one is opened to display a majorly decorated page, and one displays two pages of script.
 Visits are self-guided with leaflets in 10 different languages, alternatively, an audio tour can be rented for €5.
 You should plan on taking around 40 minutes to 1 hour to go throughout the Old Library Exhibition.
 There are lifts within the building, making it wheelchair accessible.